FabioChiodini/ProjectSpawnSwarm/README.md

 export GOOGLE_APPLICATION_CREDENTIALS="/home/ec2-user/GCEkeyfile.json"
 ```

+here are the details on how these variables are used:

-The first five variable are used by the docker-machine command and are reletaed to your AWS account
+- The first five variable are used by the docker-machine command and are related to your AWS account

 - AWS_DEFAULT_REGION variable is used by AWS cli (to edit the security group)